skateistan/skateistanbookpromo/README.md

 The app runs from `/usr/local/book` on skateistan.org, which is a git repository and has a remote named `origin` which points to the GitHub repository (`git@github.com:skateistan/skateistanbookpromo.git`).

+Note that the `.git` directory must be owned by `www-data:www-data`.
+So you probably need to run: `sudo chown -R www-data:www-data /usr/local/book/.git/`.

 There is an ssh key pair for the `www-data` user in `/var/www/.ssh/` which is added as a GitHub deploy key and therefore has access to fetch from the GitHub repository:

 ```